-It has been a privilege to assist you in your work by providing advice about the Code of Conduct and resolving complaints.
+It has been a privilege to assist you in your work by providing advice about the Code of Conduct and in resolving complaints.
 We recognize that public service is not easy and the ethical issues that arise can be challenging.
 The public rightly demands the highest standard from those who serve them, and we congratulate Council for its aspirational objective to strive to meet that standard.

-Finally, we wish to thank the administration for their professionalism and assistance where required.
-Although an Integrity Commissioner is not part of the Township administrative hierarchy, the work of our office depends on the facilitation of access to information and policy in order to carry out the mandate.
-This was done willingly and efficiently by the staff of the Township.
+Finally, we wish to thank the Chief Administrative Officer and Clerk for their professionalism and assistance where required.
+Although an Integrity Commissioner is not part of the administrative hierarchy, the work of our office depends on the facilitation of access to information and policy in order to carry out the mandate.
+This was done willingly and efficiently by the staff of the municipality.